Knowing how to get personal training clients is essential for building a successful personal training business.

 Some things you can do to ensure you keep clients is by offering:

-- Discounted sessions/classes
+- Discounted sessions

 - Cash or gift card incentives